AlvaroRuizDelgado/Morse/Morse_webservice.md

   - [x] SSH bastion setup.
   - [ ] SSH multiplexing.
   - [ ] Configuration through Ansible.

+- [ ] SSH problems.
+  - [ ] If I add pi stuff, LocalForward stops being active.
+I need to reboot to enable the functionality.
+Is it because of screen keeping ssh connections in the background?
+    - Whenever I connect through ssh to a server I receive an error message:
+    ```bash
+    bind: Address already in use
+    channel_setup_fwd_listener_tcpip: cannot listen to port: 8080
+    ```

 $$
 x = 3